 Most states use the “modified comparative” method.
 This means that the plaintiffs fault percentage cannot exceed that of the defendant to receive compensation.
 This means if the jury finds that the plaintiff was 51 percent or higher responsible for the accident and injury, they cannot receive any compensation.
 However, if the plaintiff and is found to be 50 percent or less responsible, the judge will grant the compensation in a modified manner, much like the pure comparative method.

 Some states require that the plaintiff is not more than 49 percent responsible to qualify for compensation.
 These states will still adjust the amount of compensation that is received by the plaintiff be the percentage that they were found responsible for the accident.
 It is important that you are familiar with the laws of your state to determine which method is used for comparative negligence settlements.

 There are a few states left that still abide by contributory negligence rules.
 These harsh laws state that if the plaintiff is responsible for the accident in any manner and any percentage, they cannot receive compensation for their injuries.
 The responsibility of the accident must be deemed 100 percent the fault of the defendant to qualify for compensation.

 If you have been involved in a slip and fall accident in Virginia, it is essential that you work with a legal professional.
 The premises liability attorneys at The Brown Firm PLLC have decades of combined litigation experience.
 Our firm is proud to represent our clients best interests by using a well crafted legal strategy.

 We believe in educating our clients so that they are well informed before making any important decisions.
-Our firm offers free initial consultations by phone or at our office location.
-To set up your free consultation, call or send us a message online.
+Our firm offers initial consultations by phone or at our office location.
+To set up your legal consultation, call or send us a message online.